BOOKS

 A Modern British Folklore Portrait by Henry Bourne.

 A new photography book of portraits by Henry Bourne of British folklore with 120 full page photographs taken at British folklore events and rituals around the United Kingdom.
 Preface by Robin Muir and an introductory essay by Simon Costin, the Director of The Museum of British Folklore.
-Published by Thames & Hudson on the 1st June 2015.
+Published by Thames & Hudson

-Order at Thames & Hudson or Thames & Hudson US
+Order at Thames & Hudson

 PRESS RELEASE